t0bleronee/metadata_extraction/README.md

-Here’s a **complete `README.md`** guide for your project — suitable for new users or collaborators.
-It covers setup, dependencies, usage, and troubleshooting.

----

-## 📘 README: Automated Metadata Generation Web App
+## 📘 Automated Metadata Generation Web App

 This project is a **Streamlit-based web application** for extracting metadata, summarizing, and analyzing documents (PDF, DOCX, image-based, or plain text) using NLP techniques.